jtjeseo/pc_matrix_loader/README.md

 1. Injecting custom CSS for the user interface
 2. Calculating the target date based on user input
 3. Finding and automating clicks on the "Load More" button
+4. Using MutationObserver to efficiently detect when loading operations complete
-4. Tracking progress by monitoring loaded date ranges
+5. Tracking progress by monitoring loaded date ranges
-5. Providing visual feedback through a status interface
+6. Providing visual feedback through a status interface

-The code is organized using modern JavaScript practices with a focus on maintainability and user experience.
+The code uses modern JavaScript features including:
+- MutationObserver API for real-time DOM change detection
+- Promises for asynchronous operations
+- ES6 classes for better organization
+- Modern CSS with animations and transitions

 ## Development